-A cafe in Naremburn doesn’t seem like the most obvious place to go looking for good beer, but this is no ordinary cafe.
+A café in Naremburn doesn’t seem like the most obvious place to go looking for good beer, but this is no ordinary café.
 Here, instead of the smell of coffee, you’re greeted with the smell of boiling wort.
 Instead of single origin beans they serve single hop IPAs.
 Instead of pounding a tamper, the staff are pulling on handpumps.
 This is the Flat Rock Brew Cafe.

 Opened at the end of 2012, Flat Rock is the baby of Karl and Jenny Riseborough, longtime residents of the North Sydney area in which the Brew Cafe resides.
 Based largely on Karl’s decade-long love of home brewing, their aim was to create a community-oriented venue where people could come and have their eyes opened to the world of beer.
 The best way to do that, they figured, was to follow a brewpub model and they’ve created a brewpub like few others.

 With a wood-clad interior that feels more like a home than a brewery, Flat Rock welcomes you warmly then begins to reveal its surprises.
 The most significant of those is the brewery itself - a 200 litre Braumeister system (effectively a home brew system on steroids) - which is hidden away in the bowels of the building.
 You could happily while away hours in the cafe and never know there’s beer literally bubbling away beneath your feet.
-But if you’re interested, the staff are more than happy to guide you downstairs for a quick tour.
+But if you’re interested, the staff are more than happy to guide you downstairs for a look around.